Hans Scholl: 1937–1938 trial

-After Hans’ trial, no one spoke of the allegations against him.
-The only people who knew were his parents and his older sister, Inge, who never spoke about the allegations.
+After Scholl's trial, no one spoke of the allegations against him.
+The only people who knew were his parents and his older sister, Inge, who never spoke about the charges.

 Medical studies and Wehrmacht

 In spring of 1937, he joined the Reich Labour Service, having volunteered for duty.
 He was discharged in March 1939 to attend medical school at the Ludwig Maximilian University of Munich.
 At the university he came into contact with professors, teachers, and students who represented positions that were clearly Christian-ethical and critical of the regime.
 Therefore, Hans began to question his own ideological position more critically.

 During the semester break, he was drafted as a medic for front service and took the rank of medical sergeant in the French campaign.
 What he experienced during direct frontline operations reinforced his personal stance against the rulers and the war in particular.
 Hans was again enrolled in the military service in the spring of 1941 as a medic in the Wehrmacht.